Proxy Detection Tool: How It Works and Why It Matters

 • Payment and chargeback fraud: the criminal has access to stolen credit card numbers.
 They still need to be able to hide their traces, or select an IP address that matches the card’s issuing country.

-• Identity fraud: the fraudster wants to create a new account with, say, a Mexican neobank.
+• Identity fraud: the fraudster wants to create a new account with a digital bank.
 They have access to stolen IDs from the region, and need to use a VPN to find a local IP address.
 If they are successful, this could lead to all kinds of exploits, from loan fraud to money laundering.

 There is also the issue of account takeover, where a fraudster will log onto one of your customer’s accounts.
 The most sophisticated fraudsters will attempt to recreate the legitimate account holder’s behavior, which could be done by finding an IP address that doesn’t arouse suspicions.